Speechwriter

-A speechwriter is a person who is hired to prepare and write speeches that will be delivered by another person.
-Speechwriters are employed by many senior-level elected officials and executives in the government and private sectors.
-They can also be employed to write for weddings and other social occasions.
+Speechwriter is a person who writes speeches that will be delivered by another person.
+Speechwriters can be employed to write for government.
+Also, they can be employed to write for special occasions.

 Skills and training

-A speechwriter works directly with senior executives or leaders to determine what points, themes, positions, or messages the executive would like to cover.
+A speechwriter typically works at the highest levels of government or businesses and directly with political leaders or executives to determine the points, themes, positions, or messages that should be included in a speech, and usually to author the speech itself.
 Speechwriters need to be able to accept criticism and comments on the different drafts of the speech, and be able to incorporate the proposed changes into the draft.
-Speechwriters have to be able to work on several different speeches at once, and manage their time so that they can meet strict deadlines for finishing the speech on time.
+Speechwriters have to be able to work on several different speeches at once, and manage their time so that they can meet demanding deadlines for finishing the speech on time.
 Speechwriters must also be able to accept anonymity, because with few exceptions, speechwriters are not officially credited or acknowledged.
-This aspect creates a dilemma for historians and compilers of speech anthology; namely, when some poignant phrase gains popularity such as John F. Kennedy's "ask not what your country can do for you, ask what you can do for your country,".
-Should credit be given to the President, to speechwriter Ted Sorensen, or to both?
+This aspect creates a dilemma for historians and compilers of speech anthology; namely, when some significant phrase gains popularity such as John F. Kennedy's "ask not what your country can do for you, ask what you can do for your country," whether credit be given to Kennedy, to speechwriter Ted Sorensen, or to both?

 While there is a guild called "The UK Speechwriters' Guild" for professional speechwriters, they do not usually have specific training in the area or field for which they are writing speeches.
 Instead, speechwriters often have a broad understanding of basic economics, political roles, and policy issues, which make them generalists who are able to "translate" complex economic and policy issues into a clear message for the general public.
 As with many other writing occupations, most speechwriters do not have specific training in their writing craft.
-Instead, speechwriters often develop their speech writing skills by combining a general liberal arts education (e.g., in political science, philosophy, or English literature) with a variety of work experience in politics, public administration, journalism, or a related field.
+Instead, speechwriters often develop their speech writing skills by combining a general liberal arts education, such as political science, philosophy, or English literature, with a variety of work experience in politics, public administration, journalism, or a related field.